Walter Mercado, an iconic Puerto Rican astrologer and celebrity, dies at 88

 Breaking News Emails

-One of Puerto Rico's most well-known celebrities, television personality and astrologer Walter Mercado, died of apparent kidney failure at a hospital in San Juan, according to a family spokesperson who confirmed his passing to Telemundo.
+One of Puerto Rico's most well-known celebrities, television personality and astrologer Walter Mercado, died of apparent kidney failure at a hospital in San Juan on Sunday, according to a family spokesperson who confirmed his passing to Telemundo.

 Mercado was 88.